Dennis' 7 Dees logo

 • With smaller flowering plants, use several of the same variety in a clump so pollinators will notice them more readily.

-Care Tips for PNW Native Plants
+Care Tips for Pacific Northwest Native Plants

 A Comprehensive List of Pacific Northwest Native Plants